 What Is A Trade Dress?

-The objective of protection of a trade dress is to protect consumers from appearance or packaging of the products that are designed to imitate others and to prevent consumers from buying on product believing that for another.
+The objective of the protection of a trade dress is to protect consumers from the appearance or packaging of the products that are designed to imitate others and to prevent consumers from buying on product believing that for another.

 Requirements of a Trade Dress to Be Registered: